 Trained in both Jazz (ANU/UIUC) and Classical (AMusA) with strong contemporary influences, Hugo’s music draws from a myriad of genres and the output ranges from Jazz Fusion, Funk, Blues and Psychedelic through to Indie Pop/Rock, Folk, Hip Hop and Electronic.

 A multi-instrumentalist specialising in the Saxophone and EWI, he also plays Guitar, Bass, Keyboards, Percussion, Harmonica and sings.

-His latest album, Confluence, was created under the mentorship of Andrew Farriss (INXS) with whom he has worked with extensively both in the studio and on the stage.
+Confluence (2015) was created under the mentorship of Andrew Farriss (INXS) with whom he has worked with extensively both in the studio and on the stage.